 - Visa, passport, and other information is subject to change without notice.
 Be sure to check with the Embassy, Consulate, or travel agency.

-When visiting from Japan, it is prohibited to bring the following items into Belgium.
+When visiting from Japan, the following items are prohibited from bringing in to Belgium.

-- d.
-Endangered animals or plants and products made from them
+- d: Endangered plants and animals and products made from endangered plants and animals

-- There are specific regulations and conditions for animals in addition to by species.
+- There are other conditions and restrictions in addition to the above.